High-Protein Plant-Based Add-Ins to Make Your Pasta More Satisfying

 See More: Healthy Vegetarian Dinners

 Not only are walnuts a source of plant-based protein, but they also fuel your body with other important nutrients like omega-3 fatty acids, fiber and antioxidants.
-Adding walnuts to pasta sauce recipes—like in this Pasta with Parsley-Walnut Pesto—is an easy way to give a dish some added protein and richness in a very simple way.
+Adding walnuts to pasta sauce recipes is an easy way to give a dish some added protein and richness in a very simple way.
 A 1-ounce serving of walnuts, which is about 1/4 cup or 12 to 14 walnut halves, will deliver 5 extra grams of protein to your meal.

 Mixing cannellini beans or chickpeas, or any type of bean for that matter, into your noodle dishes can help add 6 to 8 grams of protein per 1/2-cup serving.
 Not only are you getting plant-based protein by embracing beans, but you're also getting a dose of fiber and important vitamins like folate.